alenn-m/rgen/README.md

 1. `cd` into your projects directory
 2. Run `rgen new` and answer the given questions (it will ask you which VSC you use, VSC domain and package name).
 Your answers will determine the root package and name of your project.
-3. Go into your newly create project and open `draft.yaml`.
+3. Go into your newly created project and open `draft.yaml`.
 This file contains specification of your project.
 4. Run `rgen build` to create REST endpoints.

 ## draft.yaml